mazy06000/mazy06000/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome! 👋

 Hello!
-I'm **Mohamed**, an AI Engineer with over 4 years of experience in software development and data science.
+I'm **M. Mazy**, an AI Engineer with over 4 years of experience in software development and data science.
 I am passionate about leveraging technology to address complex challenges in various domains, including healthcare 🏥, environmental sustainability 🌍, and Islamic research 📚.

 ## Current Projects 🚀

 I am actively working on:

-- **AI-Powered SaaS for Islamic Learning**: Developing a platform that utilizes artificial intelligence to revolutionize Islamic education, making learning more accessible and engaging.&#8203;:contentReference[oaicite:0]{index=0}
+- **AI-Powered SaaS for Islamic Learning**: Developing a platform that utilizes artificial intelligence to revolutionize Islamic education, making learning more accessible and engaging.

-- **Ethical AI Matrimonial Platform**: :contentReference[oaicite:1]{index=1}&#8203;:contentReference[oaicite:2]{index=2}
+- **Ethical AI Matrimonial Platform**: Facilitating halal matchmaking by preventing unnecessary mixity and private interactions that could lead to unhealthy conversations, ensuring a faith-based and respectful approach.

 ## Advocacy 💡